Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Planning

 Single-agent efficiency focuses on minimizing the computational cost, measured in tokens, latency, or search steps, required to reach a valid solution.
 We categorize these methods into \textit{inference-time strategies}, which optimize the planning process on-the-fly, and \textit{learning-based evolution}, which improves the agent's intrinsic planning capabilities.

+For single agents, efficient planning is less about always producing shorter reasoning traces and more about deciding when additional deliberation is worth paying for.
+Some tasks benefit from deeper search because it avoids costly retries, while others are better handled by fast heuristics or cached skills.
+This makes adaptive compute allocation a central design principle across the methods below.

 \paragraph{Inference Strategy I: Adaptive Budgeting and Control.} A key strategy is \textit{selective deliberation}, allocating computational effort non-uniformly.
 Architectures like SwiftSage~\cite{lin2023swiftsagegenerativeagentfast} separate fast behaviors from slower planning, defaulting to heuristics unless structured reasoning is required.
 This can be framed as learning when to invoke a costly planner versus a reactive policy~\cite{paglieri2025learningplanefficientlyallocating}, or dynamically adjusting tool strategies based on budget constraints~\cite{liu2025budgetawaretooluseenableseffective}.

-Efficiency is also gained by preventing redundant failures; methods like Reflexion~\cite{shinn2023reflexionlanguageagentsverbal} and ReST~\cite{aksitov2023restmeetsreactselfimprovement} use verbal reinforcement or iterative refinement to amortize failure analysis, lowering cumulative interaction costs.
+Recent work further makes this control more fine-grained by treating reasoning depth as a step-level decision.
+Ares~\citep{yang2026aresadaptivereasoningeffort} trains a lightweight router to select the lowest sufficient reasoning effort for each agent step, while Think Fast and Slow~\citep{yang2026thinkfastslowsteplevel} learns to switch among multiple cognitive depths, ranging from instinctive responses to strategic planning.
+These methods extend fast/slow agent designs by reserving expensive reasoning for difficult decisions rather than applying deep deliberation uniformly across the whole trajectory.